DevMiser/Sonos-Album-Art-Display/README.md

 If you would like to use the optional 3D-printed frame, follow these instructions.

-3D print the frame, the legs, and four of the tabs [Figure 1].
+3D print the frame, the feet, and four of the tabs [Figure 1].
 The STLs for these 3D parts are on this GitHub repository.
 The recommended setting for slicing the STLs are 0.20mm quality with 30% infill.
-None of the parts require supports while printing.
+Only the feet require supports while printing.

 Mount the Raspberry Pi to the back of the Hosyond 7-inch DSI Touchscreen display per the display's instructions.
 Insert the display in the frame and use four Phillips flat head screws to screw on the tabs to secure the display [Figure 2].
 Tighten the screws only enough to hold the tabs in place.
 Overtightening them will squeeze the display and can cause damage or distortions.
-Insert the legs into the frame.
+Insert the tabs on the feet into holes in the frame.

 ---